Launching load balancer using the Cloud management portal¶

 The fourth step assigns members (instances) to the pool.
 More information here.

-press the small down-arrow next to “expand to see instances” and then press the small “+” sign next to the instances you want to add.
+Press the small down-arrow next to Expand to see instances and then press the small + plus sign next to the instances you want to add.

 Select what (IP) port on each instance the service listens on.
-For instance for a web-service, this would be either 80 or 443.
+For example for a web server, this would be either 80 or 443.

 In the fifth and final step, health monitoring will be setup.
 More information here.

 to differentiate it from other the parts.
 Replace the name with the name you chose for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.Select the type.
-This value would depend mostly on what kind of listener you created (which protocol).
-We recommend choosing a type that is as granular (i.e. rather go with “http” than “tcp port 80” if you want to check a webserver) as possible.
+This value would depend on what kind of listener you created (which protocol).
+We recommend choosing a type that is as granular (go with HTTP than TCP port 80 if you want to check a web server) as possible.

 Note